Health Library

 Patients may have radiation treatment before surgery to make the tumor smaller.
 After surgery, additional radiation therapy can help kill any tumor cells left in the body.

-Two types of radiation are used, regular radiation or proton radiation.
-Proton radiation has less side effects because it kills the tumor but does not hurt organs and healthy tissue.
+The doctor will make a plan for radiation based on the treatment goals and the location of the tumor.
+Two types of radiation are used: regular radiation or proton radiation.
+Proton radiation has fewer side effects because it kills the tumor but does not hurt organs and healthy tissue.
 This means fewer short-term side effects and long-term complications from radiation.
-Cincinnati Children’s is one of the few pediatric hospitals in the country that offers proton therapy.
+Cincinnati Children’s is one of the few pediatric hospitals in the country that offer proton therapy.

 Chemotherapy